hollyhudson/not_workshop/README.md

 Next, install Node Red: [https://nodered.org/docs/getting-started/local](https://nodered.org/docs/getting-started/local)

-Once it is done installing, if you click "Running" in the side bar there's detailed information on how to use it.
+On the website, if you click "Running" in the side bar you'll see detailed information on how to use it once it's installed.

-When you run `node-red` it will provide you with some useful information:
+On the command line type `node-red` to start it, and it will provide you with some useful information:

 ```bash
 2 Dec 17:44:35 - [info] Settings file  : /Users/holly/.node-red/settings.js